thutahw/tp/docs/DeveloperGuide.md

 **API** :
 [`Logic.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/logic/Logic.java)

-1. `Logic` uses the `AddressBookParser` class to parse the user command.
+1. `Logic` uses the `AppointmentBookParser` class to parse the user command.
 1. This results in a `Command` object which is executed by the `LogicManager`.
 1. The command execution can affect the `Model` (e.g. adding a patient), which is executed by the `ModelManager` which calls `PatientManager` and `AppointmentManager`.
 1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.